-- Passionate leaders rise above the naysayers.
+- Passionate leaders rise above naysayers.
 They seek solutions rather than problems, critique instead of criticize, and look for the good in every situation.

 - Passionate leaders have a profound understanding of people.
 They are open-minded, appreciate differences, and respect divergent opinions.

 - Passionate leaders are outstanding communicators.
-They listen with the intent to genuinely understand, rather than to advance their own agenda.
+They listen with intent to genuinely understand, rather than to advance their own agenda.

-- Passionate leaders have clarity of their vision.
+- Passionate leaders have clarity of vision.
 They are future-focused and have the capacity to engage others to realize their goals.

 - Passionate leaders see opportunity in adversity.
-They recognize that failure is part of success, and they embrace challenges.
+They recognize that failure is part of success, and embrace challenges.